futpix/caravans-in-australia/content/review/276-Evernew-Caravans-E1000-SERIES---22-foot-.md

   ogtitle: "Should I buy E1000 SERIES - 22' by Evernew Caravans?"
   ogdescription: "The Evernew Caravans E1000 SERIES - 22' is classed as Optional Off Road, and sleeps 2 people.
 It is Australian made and comes in at 22 ft.
 It generally has Separate shower & toilet."
 categories: ["Evernew Caravans"]
-tags: ["Sleeps 2", "22 ft", "Optional Off Road", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 2", "22 ft", "Optional Off Road", "Separate shower & toilet", "Full height", "Price Unknown", "Australian made"]
 totalLength: ""
 bodyLength: "6.7"
 totalHeight: ""